-Virtual talks offered on March 10, April 14, May 12, and June 9.
-Registration is free.
+Virtual were talks offered on March 10, April 14, May 12, and June 9.
+Watch the recorded presentations below.

 Led by led by Maria Janowiak, researcher and deputy director of the Northern Institute of Applied Climate Science, part of the USDA Forest Service.

-This program will cover the dilemma facing land stewards in coastal New England in how to preserve native species and natural habitats in ways that are innovative but aligned with the values of informed stewardship.
+This program covers the dilemma facing land stewards in coastal New England in how to preserve native species and natural habitats in ways that are innovative but aligned with the values of informed stewardship.

 Presented by Dr. Todd Ontl, PhD, a research scientist and climate adaptation specialist for the Northern Institute of Applied Climate Science and Michigan Tech University.